savoirtech/black-box-system-test-dmp/README.md

-  - The `install` target is ideal in most cases because it makes sure that working with a subset of the build - such as running maven out of a sub-module’s folder - gets the developer the expected, latest version of built in-project dependencies.
+  - The `install` target is ideal in most cases because it makes sure that working with a subset of the build - such as running maven out of a sub-module’s folder - gives the developer the expected, latest version of built in-project dependencies.

   - Feel free to use different targets as they suit your needs - just be